What is Endpoint Detection & Response? [Detailed Explanation]

 EDR solutions can benefit from threat intelligence’s knowledge of known threats, attack patterns, and vulnerabilities.
 EDR systems can more successfully detect and address new risks with the aid of this information.

 EDR is an effective technique for identifying dangers and taking appropriate action, but it cannot ensure complete prevention.
-Although it can drastically lower the attack surface and reaction time, a thorough security plan frequently combines other techniques and tools.
+Although it can drastically lower the attack surface and reaction time.
+But, a thorough security plan frequently combines other techniques and tools.